imghasemi/Spark-RDF-Statistics/README.md

 The preliminary results show that our distributed approach improves upon a previous centralized approach we compare against.

 ## Spark-RDF main application class
-The main application class is `net.sansa_stack.rdf.spark.RDFStats`.
+The main application class is `net.sansa_stack.inference.spark.entityresolution.EREntitySerializer` and `net.sansa_stack.inference.spark.entityresolution.EREntitySerializerTest`.
-The application requires as application arguments:
+The application requires as application arguments (Next implementation will support this `i/o`):

 1. path to the input folder containing the RDF data as nt (e.g. `/data/input`)
 2. path to the output folder to write the resulting to (e.g. `/data/output`)